sjohann81/asgard/README.md

 ---
 ### Description

 Asgard is an experimental programming language and a compiler for this language.
 The compiler uses a minimal scanner, a simple recursive-descent parser and direct code generation.
-Retarget / port of the compiler backed is easy, as it uses simple patterns and a small set of functions for code generation.
+Retarget / port of the compiler backend is easy, as it uses simple patterns and a small set of functions for code generation.
 The compiler backends are so simple that a retarget to a new architecture can be done in an hour or less.

 ### Build process